 How Do I Set Up Internet in My Home Office?

-For many, setting up the Internet in your home office is easy.
+For many, setting up the Internet for working from home is easy.
 If you're using WiFi Internet throughout your home already, the process should be as simple as sitting down and opening your computer.
 Connecting your computer to WiFi is a straightforward process, and many computers have pop-up walkthroughs that will help you along.
 So, whether you're an Internet pro or a new user, getting set up should be easy.
 If you don't have WiFi or are setting up Internet in your home for the very first time, the process still isn't difficult to do; it may just take more steps.

 If your Internet device is by your computer, a great option is to run a connection from it to the computer you're using.
 Called an "ethernet" connection, these wired setups mitigate any signal drops and allow for one of the most reliable configurations you can set up at home.
 If you opt for a wireless connection instead, you should still have no problem reliably doing your work — just be aware of where your Internet device is in relation to your computer.
 WiFi signals often degrade the further they have to travel, so try to be close enough to minimize interference.